 Prior to PressureMAP Version 25, if a System Administrator wished to view the output of a PressureMAP System's Alternate Console TTYs, it was necessary to enter an <Alt> key followed by <F10>, <F11> or <F12> at the console keyboard.
-With the proper login and password, it is now possible to view the output of the various system logs remotely.
+With the proper login and password, it is now possible to view the output of two of these TTYs, <F10> Alarm Receiver Log and <F12> System Status Log, remotely via a login and password.